-- Even with a reverse bias voltage, some small leakage current flows through the diode.
+• Even without a forward bias voltage, some small leakage current flows through the diode.
 This is because there are always a very small number of electrons (holes) in the p-type (n-type) material that are moving around.
 If they reach the potential barrier, they "float up" (remember they are electrons) or "fall" off the barrier.
-There are so few electrons (holes) in the p-type (n-type) material that this is a rare occurrence. - Note that by this argument, the leakage current is independent of the reverse bias.
-Electrons will 'float' up the barrier no matter the height!
-Holes will 'fall' down the barrier no matter the height. - If a sufficiently negative voltage is applied, the internal barrier height gets so large that breakdown occurs.
-Then a seemingly unlimited current can flow.
+There are so few electrons (holes) in the p-type (n-type) material that this is a rare occurrence.